MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-308.md

     ```csharp
         /// <summary>
-        /// This objects is used to serialise and deserialise the Azure Table Entity
+        /// This objects is used to serialize and deserialize the Azure Table Entity
         /// </summary>
         [System.Serializable]
         public class AzureTableEntity : TableEntity